Last updated on October 28, 2025

 If you apply for permanent residence, then you have to keep in mind that your income should be at least 296,550 Norwegian kroner if you want to meet the basic income requirement in Norway.
 This means you have earned this specific amount in the last year of your stay in Norway or in the last 12 months of your stay.

-Do I need to pay an additional fee for Norwegian Permanent Resident rejection?
+Do I need to pay an additional fee for a Norwegian permanent resident rejection?

 There is no appeal fee for a permanent residency application in Norway.
 That means you can file an appeal without paying any additional costs in Norway.